 If you’ve finished your novel (and finished editing), then the most direct route to improving is to consider editorial advice on what’s working, what isn’t yet working, and what to do to fix it.
 This kind of feedback is invaluable to your writing, and since our editors are professionals themselves, they know how to add value.
 Nothing helps improve a novel more than meticulous, constructive editorial advice before it’s sent to agents.

 10. Get a literary agent and a book deal

 Literary agents only take about one book in a thousand, so before you take this final step, we do suggest that you’ve completed numbers 1 to 9 properly.
+You should also take a look at our advice on manuscript presentation to make sure you’re really prepared for the next stage.
 That said, if your novel is good enough, you will find it easy enough to secure representation.
 Just follow these steps.